-The United States has responded by increasing aid to the Colombian military, renowned for its human rights abuses and links to paramilitary groups.
-The U.S.-orchestrated drug war in Colombia and elsewhere has thus weakened civilian rule, strengthened the role of the military, and generated financial and popular support for leftist rebel groups.
+The U.S.-orchestrated drug war in Colombia and elsewhere has thus weakened the rule of law and the institutions of civil society and financed terrorism.
 In Peru, for example, the Maoist Shining Path guerrillas received up to \$100 million per year during the 1980s from their marriage of convenience with drug traffickers.
 That situation prompted Harvard economist Robert Barro to suggest that "the U.S. government could achieve pretty much the same results if it gave the aid money directly to the terrorists."

 The crippling of the Shining Path came only after the Peruvian government suspended coca plant eradication programs and concentrated its efforts on anti-terrorist activities and market liberalization.
 Unfortunately, the administration of President Alberto Fujimori abrogated the constitution in 1992 in a move intended to fight the rebel groups and institutional corruption, problems nourished by the drug war.
-Peru has since reintroduced democratic rule and initiated further market reforms.
+Peru later reintroduced democratic rule and initiated further market reforms.
 Renewed U.S. efforts to get tough on Peru (the country did not receive full certification in 1994 or 1995), however, may compromise those successes.
-In early 1996, for example, Peru resumed coca eradication and other traditional anti-narcotics efforts despite Fujimori's 1993 statement that long-standing "Peruvian-American anti-drug policy has failed."
+The resumption of coca eradication and other traditional anti-narcotics measures is worrisome in a country that has recently experienced economic stagnation, the return of populist rhetoric, and outbursts of terrorist violence.